CGLemon/Sayuri/bash/README.md

     $ touch kill.txt

-Maybe you have powerful computer with multi-GPUs but don't want to use all GPUs.
-You may add option ```-g``` to run the self-play and training on the specific GPU.
+Maybe you have a powerful computer with multi-GPUs but don't want to use all GPUs.
+You may add the option ```-g``` to execute the self-play and training on the specific GPU.

     $ bash simple.sh -g 1    # run it on the 2nd GPU